catppuccin/catppuccin/README.md

 &nbsp;

 <p align="center">
 Catppuccin is a community-driven pastel theme that aims to be the middle ground between low and high contrast themes.
 It consists of 4 soothing warms palette with 26 eye-candy colors each, perfect for coding, designing, and much more!
-In addition, this repository tracks the development of the actual color palette, organization-wide assets, resources and code samples for maintainers/developers.
+In addition, this repository tracks the development of the actual color palette, <a href="https://github.com/catppuccin/catppuccin/tree/dev/docs"><b>the project's documentation</b></a>, organization-wide assets, resources and code samples for maintainers/developers.
 </p>

 <p align="center">